Kamille ‘Cupcake’ McKinney’s mother speaks for first time since her tragic death

 BIRMINGHAM, Ala.
-(WIAT) — It’s been nearly four months since 3-year-old Kamille “Cupcake” McKinney’s death, and the community is still feeling the impact of the tragedy–no one more so than the child’s mother, April Thomas.
+(WIAT) — It’s been nearly four months since 3-year-old Kamille “Cupcake” McKinney’s death, and the community is still feeling the impact of the tragedy–no one more so than McKinney’s mother, April Thomas.

 “It’s rough,” Thomas said.
 “I have good days, I have bad days.
 But it’ll never be the same.
 I can’t wake up to her smiling at me or waking me up with her hugs or kisses.
 It’s rough.”